 Activities of the Japan Dyslexia Society (Non-profit organization EDGE)

-Also many LEA have started to introduce support to dyslexics and other learning difficulties.
+Thanks to these laws many LEA have started to introduce support to dyslexics and other learning difficulties.

 We have established a wide network with other groups of people who are involved in supporting developmental disabilities.
 This network now has a membership of more than 100,000.
+Japan Developmental Disabilities Network.

 Our activities include